 ElectrOasis integrates technologies for the growing of food, the collection of water, and the creation of electrical power for lighting and Internet connectivity.
-In 2015 Scientific American has identified energy, food, and water as the world’s most critical resources.
-As such, ElectrOasis combines concentrated solar for energy generation, aquaponic fish farming symbiotically intertwined with the production of organic vegetables as well as water collection and green waste management.
-ElectrOasis conflates available technologies into integrated artificial and natural ecosystems, that are scalable, sustainable, and designed for desert or urban landscapes in arid or wet regions of our planet.
+In 2015 Scientific American identified energy, food, and water as the world’s most critical resources.
+As such, ElectrOasis combines concentrated solar for energy generation, aquaponic fish farming symbiotically intertwined with producing organic vegetables, and water collection and green waste management.
+ElectrOasis conflates available technologies into integrated artificial and natural ecosystems that are scalable, sustainable, and designed for desert or urban landscapes in arid or wet regions of our planet.

 ElectrOasis is designed to harvest sunlight and available discarded natural resources such as paper and green waste to create energy, food, communications hubs, and places for researchers and scholars to connect to the web.
 An oasis is a special place in the desert where life-giving water and shade can be found, though it is also a fertile patch in a desert occurring where the water table approaches or reaches the ground surface.
-An oasis is also a place of peace, safety, and happiness sometimes in the midst of trouble or difficulty.
+An oasis is also a place of peace, safety, and happiness, sometimes amid trouble or difficulty.

 This ElectrOasis will provide shade, freshwater, and plant life.
-ElectrOasis will evolve and extend the oasis notion by constructing a place where water will be collected from moist air and fresh fish will be grown to fertilize edible vegetables.
-Power generation from daylight solar driving a small turbine will allow internet connectivity and the creation of interior lighting to empower reading, knowledge generation and peace to be found.
+ElectrOasis will evolve and extend the oasis notion by constructing a place where water will be collected from moist air, and fresh fish will be grown to fertilize edible vegetables.
+Power generation from daylight solar driving a small turbine will allow internet connectivity and the creation of interior lighting to empower reading, knowledge generation, and peace.

-It will be a place where information and web connectivity will allow locals and visitors the ability to have connectivity and agency in a world, especially for educational experiences surrounding green technologies.
+It will be where information and web connectivity will allow locals and visitors to have connectivity and agency in a world, especially for educational experiences surrounding green technologies.

 This ElectrOasis project empowers all to use what is at hand and conflates high technologies and ancient wisdom in new ways.
-It allows common materials, like pipes, sand, car parts (generators) solar collectors, water, tilapia fish, green waste (paper, vegetable, meat discards, animal waste) in an integrative and systemic way.
+It allows common materials, like pipes, sand, car parts (generators), solar collectors, water, tilapia fish, and green waste (paper, vegetable, meat discards, and animal waste), in an integrative and systemic way.

-These integrated systems can function in deserts where sunlight is plentiful and water is scarce in urban environments.
-It can also be adapted for any region where people are plentiful with massive needs, though materials and infrastructure are scarce.
+These integrated systems can function in deserts where sunlight and water are scarce in urban environments.
+It can also be adapted for any region where people are abundant with massive needs, though materials and infrastructure are lacking.

 Growing Fish: Aquaponics

-With ElectrOasis we will re-introduce tilapia farming as a primary source of creating protein for human consumption and for relaxed peaceful viewing.
+With ElectrOasis we will re-introduce tilapia farming as a primary source of creating protein for human consumption and relaxed, peaceful viewing.

-In three past projects, I have successfully implemented aquaponics systems in collaboration with Amy Youngs.
+I have successfully implemented aquaponics systems in three past projects in collaboration with Amy Youngs.

-In this installation, the tilapia will reside inside the tank below the dome.
+The tilapia will reside inside the tank below the dome in this installation.
 The tank will be 300-500 gallons giving the ability to grow 230 Tilapia at one time.
-230 tilapia can create quite a bit of fish waste and the great thing is that fish waste makes some of the best fertilizer on the planet when combined with nitrifying and denitrifying bacteria.
-All the fish waste from this system will be pumped into cleansing beds filled with plants and bacteria and this will serve to cleanse and return the water back to the tilapia tank.
+230 tilapia can create quite a bit of fish waste.
+The great thing is that fish waste makes some of the best fertilizers on the planet when combined with nitrifying and denitrifying bacteria.
+All the fish waste from this system will be pumped into cleansing beds filled with plants and bacteria, and this will serve to cleanse and return the water to the tilapia tank.

 Growing Organic Vegetables: Food

-Flow-through systems will be implemented around the periphery of the dome on the interior, to maximize available fish and bacterial nutrients by orienting the grow beds in such a way that pumping water to one height will effectively water all plants.
+Flow-through systems will be implemented around the periphery of the dome on the interior to maximize available fish and bacterial nutrients by orienting the grow beds so that pumping water to one height will effectively water all plants.

-Plants will be chosen to provide maximum growth given the sun cycles and primary crops of the region.
+Plants will be chosen to provide maximum growth given the region’s sun cycles and primary crops.
 Areas for shade and areas for more sun will be implemented using screening materials on the interior of the dome.

 Microprocessors will be used to monitor water/soil PH and allow varying amounts of fertilizing inputs or not, given the plant’s needs.

-Typical recipes rely on the herbs; parsley, cilantro, mint, basil, rosemary, oregano, bay leaves, and thyme and spices like garlic, anise, saffron, cinnamon, caraway, coriander, cumin, fennel, fenugreek, ginger, white pepper, black pepper, red pepper, and cloves will be tested in the system.
-Vegetables such as onions, bell peppers, carrots, chickpeas, tomatoes, capers, celery, turnips, potatoes, chili peppers, cucumbers, and eggplants and will be explored as suitable for the growth beds
+Typical recipes rely on the herbs; parsley, cilantro, mint, basil, rosemary, oregano, bay leaves, and thyme, and spices like garlic, anise, saffron, cinnamon, caraway, coriander, cumin, fennel, fenugreek, ginger, white pepper, black pepper, red pepper, and cloves will be tested in the system.
+Vegetables such as onions, bell peppers, carrots, chickpeas, tomatoes, capers, celery, turnips, potatoes, chili peppers, cucumbers, and eggplants will be explored as suitable for the growth beds.

-The benefit for the human visitors will be the sound of cleansed water trickling, as it reenters the main tank, which will also create a relaxing, focused aspect to experiencing the space.
+The benefit for the human visitors will be the sound of cleansed water trickling as it reenters the main tank, creating a relaxing, focused aspect of experiencing the space.

 Growing Power: Energy/Knowledge

-Concentrated solar has been an effective method of generating power in desert regions for some time.
+For some time, concentrated solar has been an effective method of generating power in desert regions.
 With the generation of steam to drive turbines, this proposed system will allow a low-cost/maintenance solution and entrance into power generation without massive cash outlay.

-NUR Energy has been working with concentrated solar with their most recent large-scale installations in Tunisia as they have developed the world’s first CSP solar export project between North Africa and Europe.
+NUR Energy has been working with concentrated solar with their most recent large-scale installations in Tunisia.
+They have developed the world’s first CSP solar export project between North Africa and Europe.
 It is located in the Sahara desert and has a solar radiation level of 2500 kWh/m2 annually.

-Sill, concentrated solar can be achieved with materials as low-tech mylar sheets that are pulled into parabolic solar lens concentrators with vacuums layered into the garbage can tops and then creating a vacuum, to create the parabolic.
-What is important here, is the knowledge… and ElectrOasis will be the repository for that knowledge, for how to grow food and excel, given the natural resources properly funneled through advanced technologies and methodologies to allow successful implementation of these integrated systems.
+Sill, concentrated solar can be achieved with materials such as low-tech mylar sheets pulled into parabolic solar lens concentrators with vacuums layered into the garbage can tops and then creating a vacuum to create the parabolic.
+What is essential here is the knowledge… and ElectrOasis will be the repository for that knowledge, for how to grow food and excel, given the natural resources adequately funneled through advanced technologies and methodologies to successfully implement these integrated systems.

-For this proposal, we have selected a solar concentrator that will be manufactured out of polished aluminum, for durability.
+For this proposal, we have selected a solar concentrator manufactured out of polished aluminum for durability.

 What is important here is that the solutions and integration of these technologies are scalable.
-More or less advanced manifestations of the ideas are possible given the desire for a generation of power, a collection of water, and the growing of food.
+More or less advanced manifestations of the ideas are possible, given the desire for a generation of power, water collection, and food growing.

 What will we do with that solar?

-We will use common pipes at the apex of the solar concentrator to create steam.
-The steam will be used to drive a revolutionary turbine called the TESLA Turbine and that turbine will be attached to a common car alternator to generate power.
-The pipes that distribute this steam will be common pipes used for cars such as brake lining pipes designed for extreme temperatures and pressures for safety.
+We will use standard pipes at the apex of the solar concentrator to create steam.
+The steam will drive a revolutionary turbine called the TESLA Turbine, which will be attached to a standard car alternator to generate power.
+The pipes that distribute this steam will be standard pipes used for cars, such as brake lining pipes designed for extreme temperatures and pressures for safety.

-Deep cycle marine batteries (power storage) with existing power generators, (car generators) are available in any country of the world and will allow the system to provide light and water pumping during the hours that the sun is not shining.
+Deep-cycle marine batteries (power storage) with existing power generators (car generators) are available in any country.
+They will allow the system to provide light and water pumping during the hours that the sun is not shining.

-Where existing solar cell technologies are affordable and available, these methods are also possible; i.e. using solar concentrators also shining on solar cells.
-High tech and efficient LED technologies will be implemented inside the dome and focused on the seating area, for the creation of light in the evening hours for reading and learning about green technologies.
+Where existing solar cell technologies are affordable and available, these methods are also possible; i.e., using solar concentrators also shining on solar cells.
+High-tech and efficient LED technologies will be implemented inside the dome and focused on the seating area to create light in the evening for reading and learning about green technologies.

-Part of this project will be to create a web page that will be devoted to green energy solutions in water collection, production of steam, ways of using the steam to generate power, ways of growing food using organic and recycling means such as aquaponics and vermiponics.
-This can be an ongoing open-source project seeking local community input and connecting to world wide web resources.
-Any desert region or place where there is adequate sunlight can be a possible site for the project with unique flora, fauna, and cultural landscape knowledge that will be distilled and propagated as to best practices given local environmental factors.
+Part of this project will be to create a web page devoted to green energy solutions in water collection, production of steam, ways of using the steam to generate power, and methods of growing food using organic and recycling means such as aquaponics and vermiponics.
+This can be an ongoing open-source project seeking local community input and connecting to worldwide web resources.
+Any desert region or place with adequate sunlight can be a possible site for the project with unique flora, fauna, and cultural landscape knowledge that will be distilled and propagated as to best practices given local environmental factors.